Bottega Veneta 26SS RTW

 3. Structure without Excess

-Silhouettes remained disciplined.
-There was no overt dramatization, no exaggerated architecture.
-Instead, proportion did the work.
+Silhouettes stayed disciplined.
+There was no overt drama, no exaggerated architecture.
+Proportion did the work instead.

 Bottega Veneta 26SS Look 5